alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-horses-ponies.markdown

 [Contact the Animal and Plant Health Agency (APHA)](/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc) to apply for a new ITAHC.

-You must nominate an official veterinarian (OV) when you apply.
+You must nominate an OV when you apply.
 You can either:

 - ask your local veterinary practice if there’s an OV working there
 - contact the OV Team at the [Specialist Service Centre Worcester](/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centre-worcester) or email the OV team at <ovteam@alpha.gsi.gov.uk>